Goodyear F.C.: History

-The Goodyear factory in Lurgan opened in 1967 to make hoses, fan belts, conveyer belts, and other rubber products.
+The Goodyear factory in Lurgan opened in 1967 to make hoses, fan belts, conveyor belts, and other rubber products.
 The factory provided much-needed jobs in the town of Lurgan and surrounding areas in Craigavon.
 It is often lauded as Craigavon's industrial revolution.
 A railway station named "Goodyear" to serve the factory opened in August 1970.
 When the closure of the Goodyear factory was announced in 1982, the Goodyear Sports & Social Club would open to serve the community, including the former factory workers of Goodyear.
 The Goodyear factory would officially close in 1983.
 It hosted functions for the football team and community, had a club bar and bar games like pool and darts.

 In the 2021/22 season, the Anton Dummington led the team to the Foster Cup, having been with the club for over 15 years as manager and player.
-They just missed out on the Divison 2 title late into the season, and reached the quarter-finals of the NI Junior Cup.
+They just missed out on the Division 2 title late into the season, and reached the quarter-finals of the NI Junior Cup.

-Two of the club's founder members were Noel Bibb and Tony Moore, who were later memorialized in a local football cup and shield competition.
+Two of the club's founder members were Noel Bibb and Tony Moore, who were later memorialised in a local football cup and shield competition.
 These tournaments are known as the Noel Bibb Cup and Tony Moore Shield.
 Tony Moore was the chairman and died in April 2020.
 Noel Bibb died in May of that year.

-The Goodyear Sports and Social Club announced it's closure in 2024 after the annual committee meeting agreed it was no longer feasible.
-The complex closed it's doors for the last time in June 2024.
-Goodyear Football Club lost a pivotal piece of their identity, but still continued to operate as normal in the 2024/25 season.
+The Goodyear Sports and Social Club announced its closure in 2024 after the annual committee meeting agreed it was no longer feasible.
+The complex closed its doors for the last time in June 2024.
+Goodyear Football Club continued to operate as normal in the 2024/25 season.